overview/aws-overview-tools/instances/README.md

 ## How we create instances

 We fire up each instance with the proper AMI, instance type, availability zone and security group.

-## How we maintain instances

-We run Ubuntu updates.

 ## Method naming